rjw245/rjw245.github.io/_drafts/fpga_setup.md

 ~~~
 At startup, this script and all others in /etc/profile.d will be sourced.
 Adapt this script to your system, replacing `/opt/altera_lite/16.0` with the install path you used before.
+You'll need to reboot for changes to take effect.

 ## Configuring the USB Blaster

 Now it's time to set up the USB Blaster, which we will use to program the FPGA.
 Altera Quartus comes with a little daemon
 called `jtagd` which runs in the background and provides a connection between Altera tools and the Linux
-USB drivers, so that Quartus can use the USB Blaster.
+USB drivers so that Quartus can use the USB Blaster.
 By default, only `root` will be given access to the USB
 device -- we can leverage udev rules to give normal users access.

 Power your DE2i-150 board and plug it into your computer.
 Type the command `lsusb` to show the USB devices currently